Maurice J. Murphy Jr.: Later life and death

 Murphy then resumed the practice of law.
 He was chairman of the board and general counsel of the Portsmouth (N.H.)
 Savings Bank from 1968 to 1988.
 At the time of his death in 2002, he resided in Stratham, New Hampshire.
 He was interred in Prospect Hill Cemetery in Greenland, New Hampshire.

 Personal life

-Murphy was married to Mary E. Doody.
-They had three children.
-His wife died in 2016.
+Murphy was married to Mary E. Doody, who died in 2016.